The 10 Best Low-Interest Credit Cards with Premium Perks [November 2024]

 • No intro APR offer on purchases

 Why we like it: The Citi Double Cash is ideal for someone who wants to maximize their cash back on every purchase.
-This low-interest cash rewards credit card earns an unlimited 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+This low-interest cash rewards credit card earns an unlimited 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 There are no categories to track and you have a $0 annual fee.

 What we don’t like: There’s no intro APR offer on purchases, and you have to pay 3% foreign transaction fees on applicable purchases.